 VPATs are ineffective and detrimental if they are not accurately and honestly filled out.

-If you have any questions or would like a price quote on your product’s accessibility, feel free to email me at firstname.lastname@example.org.
+If you need help with a VPAT, feel free to email me at email@example.com.